mecid/mecid.github.io/_posts/2019-05-01-extracting-presentation-logic-to-make-it-testable.md

 category: Testing
 ---

-[Last week we touched the entirely new topic on my blog.
-This week we will continue the Unit Testing subject](/2019/04/24/starting-unit-testing-with-model-layer/).
+Last week we touched the entirely new topic on my blog.
+This week we will continue the Unit Testing subject.
 One of the smells of a good architecture is the ability to cover it with Unit Tests.
 Today we will talk about extracting Presentation logic into testable and straightforward pieces of code.

 ![ShowBot](/public/showbot.jpg)

+> To learn more about the basics of Unit Testing, take a look at my ["Starting Unit Testing with Model layer"](/2019/04/24/starting-unit-testing-with-model-layer/) post.

 #### Typical issues
 Assume that you have a screen presenting a list of the progress of your TV show collection.
 Every cell presents TV show poster, title, and next episode number and title.
 Let's see on typical *ShowCell* code: